eight04/pyWorker/README.rst

   grand.fire("HELLO", bubble=True)
   sleep(1)

-  # stop a thread would also stop its children
+  # stop a parent thread would also stop its children
   parent.stop()

 How it works
 ------------

 The module creates a event queue for each thread, including the main thread.
-When the functions provided by worker (e.g. ``sleep``, ``Async.get``) are called, they actually enter the event loop, so the module can process events, communicate with other threads, or raise an exception during the call.
+When blocking functions are called (``worker.sleep``, ``worker.wait_event``, ``worker.Async.get``, etc), they enter the event loop so the thread can process events, communicate with other threads, or raise an exception during the call.

-Which also means that if you don't use the function provided by the module, the module has no chance to affect your existing code.
+Which also means that if you don't use functions provided by pyThreadWorker, the module has no chance to affect your existing code.
 It should be easy to work with other frameworks.

 API reference
 -------------